Skip to content

 2. Open the build logs

-3. Read the error message — it will identify the file and the line number where the problem occurred
+3. Read the error message.
+It identifies the file and line number where the problem occurred.

 Common causes of documentation pipeline failures: